Flag desecration: Uruguay

-Every natural or legal citizen is obligated to manifest public and solemn loyalty at the national flag.
+Desecration of foreign national flags is punished by the article 139 of the Penal Code:

-Desecration of foreign flags is not forbidden, it is prohibited for buildings to raise any flag other than national ones, implying that Departments' flags cannot be raised on municipality buildings.
+There is no restriction in place for the desecration of the Uruguayan national flag.

-The Oath to the flag has to be taken by citizens at least once in life, the formal act is given on special celebration at a 19 June at every educational institute, defection contrives plenty granting of citizenship rights.
+Uzbekistan

-Damaged national flags are burnt by the Uruguayan army every 23 September.
+In Uzbekistan, desecration of state symbols, including the national flag of Uzbekistan or Karakalpakstan, emblem, or anthem, is punishable under Article 215 of the Criminal Code with fines, community service, or correctional labor for up to three years.
+Additionally, Article 203 of the Administrative Code imposes fines for violating legislation on state symbols, with stricter penalties for repeat offenses.

 Venezuela

 Since the demonstrations against the refusal by the government to renew the broadcasting license of RCTV (a major TV network), the upside-down flag of Venezuela has been adopted as a symbol of protest for this and other alleged threats to civil liberties.
 Demonstrators claim that it is a sign of distress and a call for help.
 However, government and ruling-party officials insist that these demonstrators are desecrating the flag.
 An official video sharply criticizing this practice as disrespectful was produced.
 Globovisión prepended to the video a statement denouncing the message as violative of the Law on Social Responsibility on Radio and Television, "for constituting anonymous official propaganda".